-Sacramento: The state capitol hosts two fireworks displays during their year-end Sky Spectacular: an early one accompanied by family-friendly tunes and a midnight show with rock music.
+Sacramento: The state capital hosts two fireworks displays during their year-end Sky Spectacular: an early one accompanied by family-friendly tunes and a midnight show with rock music.

 Lake Tahoe: At Tahoe, go to the south shore, you can celebrate the end of the year in style at one of the casinos.
 Lake Tahoe Cruises does New Year's Eve cruises and December 31 is also the last day of the Snowglobe Music Festival.
 When the new year begins, you'll be in perfect position to start it by skiing at one of the area resorts.
-All of that comes at a price: Lake Tahoe is among most expensive places in California to ring in the new year.
+All of that comes at a price: Lake Tahoe is among the most expensive places in California to ring in the new year.